Sixeight/vimlike-google-search/README.md

 - `Enter`: Navigate to the currently focused search result
 - `Command+Enter` (Mac) or `Ctrl+Enter` (Windows/Linux): Open the focused result in a new tab
 - `o`: Open all marked results in new tabs
+- `c`: Copy URLs of selected results to clipboard (or current focused result if none selected)
+- `C`: Copy URLs in Markdown format to clipboard

 ## Usage